flamingos

 Habitat of Flamingos

-Florida is home to flamingos living in the United States.
+(4) Florida has the most flamingos in the United States

 Reportedly about 95% of pink flamingos in the United States reside along the Florida coastline.
 They are most frequently observed in the Florida Keys, Biscayne Bay, and in the Everglades.
 Once considered a non-native bird to the state, residents found them to be a invasive species and hunters would actively shoot them for their feathers.
 Recent efforts are in play to declare them native to the state in an effort to protect the birds and preserve the natural habitat so they can continue to thrive.

-Different flamingo species live all over the world.
+(5) Different species live all over the world.

 The birds congregate around large saline or alkaline lakes, which are landlocked water bodies with a higher concentration of salts and minerals than what is typical.
 Their beaks are specially designed to help them feed on food growing in salty water not easily accessible by other animals.